rhiever/ipython-notebook-workshop/README.md

 For our purposes, all we care is that the first two columns (`Virulence` and `Replicate`) are the experimental predictors, and the third column (`ShannonDiversity`) is the measured response from the experiment.
 Thus, we are interested in what effects `Virulence` and/or `Replicate` have on the measured `ShannonDiversity`.
 Talk to Luis if you want to know more about the data.

 What interesting statistical analyses could we do with these data?

+## Reading data

+Remember when I had you install the `pandas` library?
+Here's why: it makes reading data files like this ridiculously easy!

+	from pandas import *

+	# read data from data file into a pandas DataFrame
+	parasiteData = read_csv("parasite_data.csv", 	# name of the data file
+				sep=",",		# what character separates each column? na_values=["", " "])  	# what values should be considered "blank" values?

+And there you have it!
+It reads in the entire file, and you can do all kinds of neat stuff with the data.

+	# display the values for the "Virulence" column
+	print parasiteData["Virulence"]

+	# display the values for the "ShannonDiversity" column where "Virulence" == 0.5
+	print parasiteData[parasiteData["Virulence"] == 0.5]["ShannonDiversity"]

+	# display the mean "ShannonDiversity" for the experiments where "Virulence" == 0.7
+	print parasiteData[parasiteData["Virulence"] == 0.7]["ShannonDiversity"].mean()

+pandas DataFrames have all kinds of methods built in, including a bunch of <a href="http://pandas.pydata.org/pandas-docs/stable/api.html#api-dataframe-stats">statistical functions</a> and <a href="http://pandas.pydata.org/pandas-docs/stable/api.html#id11">plotting functions</a>.